"

 3 Design principles

-The template for this class is based on a number of learning design principles and was developed in collaboration with the General Education faculty committee, the First Year Working Group and experienced LEH instructors.
+The template for this class is based on a number of learning design principles and was developed in collaboration with the General Education faculty committee, the First-Year Working Group and experienced LEH instructors.
 In the three years of the Covid pandemic we have also learned that incoming students have distinctive challenges.
 For example, many have not participated in what most of us think of as traditional end of semester or mid term exams.
-Many more students for whom English is a language that they learned outside their homes are enrolled at Lehman than four years ago.
-Extended online an hybrid learning, often poorly delivered, leaves some with content knowledge gaps.
-At the same time the unique impact of Covid on New York City and the Bronx, in particular, also left students with social, emotional and mental health needs.
+Many more students are enrolled at Lehman than four years ago for whom English is a language that they learned outside their homes.
+Extended online and hybrid learning, often poorly delivered, have left some with content knowledge gaps.
+At the same time, the unique impact of Covid in New York City and the Bronx, in particular, also left students with social, emotional, and mental health needs.

 Backward Design

-Backward design is a method in which you start by determining the outcomes you want, and then design the course backward from there with the goal of achieving them.
-In the case of LEH 250 we looked at the general education outcomes, but also thought deeply about the skills, attitudes and knowledge that students need to make the transition from high school students to successful Lehman College students who will persist until graduation.
+Backward design is a method in which you start by determining the outcomes you desire, and then design the course backward from there with the goal of achieving them.
+In the case of LEH 250, we looked at the general education outcomes, but also thought deeply about the skills, attitudes, and knowledge that students need to make the transition from high school students to successful Lehman College students who will persist until graduation.

 Bloom’s Taxonomy